Xzlgzx/Misc_Python_Projects/README.md

+This section contains miscellaneous Python code that I have written in the beginning stages of my career or coding challenges I received from companies.

 # Instruction for Automate_PDF_Bulk_Action.py

 This program reads in a PDF file, and outputs resized, individual pages of the PDF that contains a certain string (without spaces)